How to Become a Notary in New York

 Is notary training or an exam required to become a notary or to renew a notary commission in New York?

 Yes.
 First-time notary applicants must take and pass the NYS notary public examination.
 Notaries applying for reappointment are not required to take and pass another notary public examination.

-The examination results are valid for two years.
+Examination schedules are updated every two months and posted on the Department of State’s website.
 A “pass slip” will be mailed to those notary applicants who passed the examination.
 This slip must be uploaded when completing the notary application online.

 An attorney and counselor at law duly admitted to practice in the state of New York or a court clerk of the Unified Court System who has been appointed to such a position after taking a Civil Service promotional examination in the court clerk series of title are not required to take and pass the examination.